raul23/ebook-classifier-training/README.rst

 - ``penetration testing``: with label 9 and 15 ebooks

 `:information_source:` As you can see, these classes are actually all sub-categories from the broader *computer science* category

-- In the `first dataset <#small-dataset-129-documents-with-3-categories>`_, the ebooks were simply divided into three large
-  categories: computer science, mathematics and physics.
-- In the second dataset, *computer science* is divided into multiple classes in order to test how well the classifiers can differentiate *computer science* ebooks.
-- The `third dataset <#large-dataset-982-documents-with-43-categories>`_ further divides the other two categories (mathematics and physics).

 The train and test sets are splitted as follows: